shahid-kh/Image_Captioning_With-Attention/Trained_weights_h5/Readme.md

-# Encoder-Decoder and tokenzer weight Files ,obtained from Training colab of this repo
+ Encoder-Decoder and tokenzer weight Files ,obtained from Training colab of this repo Please email me for requesting weight files as github isnt allowing upload